dmbaturin/blog.baturin.org/content/ocaml-intro-5.md

 but in fact exceptions predate the rise of object oriented languages and it's more in line with original implementations.
 The advantage is that they are very lightweight.

-The syntax for defining exception is reminiscent of sum types with a single data constructors.
+The syntax for defining exceptions is reminiscent of sum types with a single data constructor.
-The data constructors can be either nullary or can have value or any type attached to them.
+The data constructors can be either nullary or can have a value of any type attached to them.

 All exceptions are essentially members of a single extensible (_open_) sum type _exn_, with some language magic to allow raising and catching them.